alexpisquared/Dictator/README.md

 # Dictator
-An app for school homework - Dictation - Foreign Language
+## School homework - Dictation - Foreign Language
+A quick solution for my daughter request: "Daddy, I have a homework: French dictation..."